-ZHICHENG ZHANG received his Ph.D from University of Chinese Academy of Sciences , Guangdong, China in 2019 and B.S. degree from Sun Yat-sen University, Guangzhou, China in 2010.
-He is currently a postdoctoral fellow in Stanford University in 2019.
+ZHICHENG ZHANG received his Ph.D from University of Chinese Academy of Sciences and B.S. degree from Sun Yat-sen University.
+He is currently a postdoctoral fellow in Stanford University.
 From 2017 to 2018, he had been a Visiting scholar with the Virginia Tech-Wake Forest University, School of Biomedical Engineering and Sciences, Virginia Polytechnic Institute and State University, USA.
-His research interests are medical image analysis, computer vision and deep learning.
+His research interests are medical data analysis, computer vision and deep learning.

 Ph.D, University of Chinese Academy of Sciences